 Revenue forecasts are required in capital budgeting for future years.
 A conservative look at recent events suggests that historic revenue increases should not be assumed to continue and that future budgeting should be based on the same revenue shown in the 2008/2009 annual budget.
+The following forecast is based on current trends, which indicate a 1% to 2% per year annual growth in population.
+The 1997 value of taxable assessed property is \$1,150,357,320, and is forecasted herein to increase at 3% per year, based on an analysis of the growth rate for the Fort Myers Beach Fire District which is larger than but encompasses the town (see Table 11-2).
 Consistent with the town's governmental philosophy, forecasts of millage rates are likewise kept constant at 0.7093 (see Table 11-2).
+1.0961 for the 1997-2002 period.
 Table 11-4 provides the forecasted ad valorem proceeds.

-Table 11-5 forecasts all anticipated revenues for FY 08/09 through 12/13, conservatively assuming no revenue increases in future years.
-A similar assumption is made about future expenditures.
+Table 11-5 forecasts all anticipated sales tax and other shared revenues for FY 08/09 through 12/13, conservatively assuming no revenue increases in future years.
+A similar assumption is made about future expenditures. such as gas taxes.
+These shared revenues are forecasted here to increase at 1% per year.
 To the extent that these revenues are not budgeted for ongoing services and operations, funds may be allocated from the general fund for capital improvements.